What We Do

 So What Exactly Do We Do?

-We’re normal everyday people who make a habit out of embarking on group travel adventures to off-the-beaten-path destinations around the world.
-Our monsoons center around immersive cultural experiences, exploration, and adventure, all while keeping our everyday lives back home.
-We believe you don’t have to quit anything to travel regularly and that it can be integrated as an affordable, ethical, and sustainable investment in your life like a daily routine.
-We embody this with monthly monsoons around the world and they’re open for anyone to join.
+We’re everyday people who make a habit of embarking on group travel adventures to off-the-beaten-path destinations around the world.
+Our monsoons focus on immersive cultural experiences, exploration, and adventure — all while keeping our everyday lives intact back home.
+We believe you don’t have to quit your job or break the bank to travel regularly.
+Instead, travel can be integrated as an affordable, ethical, and sustainable investment in your life, much like a daily routine.
+We embody this with monthly monsoons around the world , and anyone is welcome to join.

-However, monsoons are not your typical “follow my flag” vacations; instead of meticulously planned itineraries, spontaneity and the thrill of discovery lead the way.
-We encourage our monsooners to embrace the unknown and be open to unexpected adventures.
+However, monsoons aren’t your typical “follow-the-flag” vacations.
+Instead of rigid itineraries, spontaneity and the thrill of discovery lead the way.
+We encourage our monsooners to embrace the unknown and remain open to the unexpected.

-A monsoon therefore means unstructured flexible ad-hoc adventures that can get raw, real and unapologetic.
-The chaos of a world outside your bubbles will challenge you, and our trips can epitomize that chaos.
-Our style may not be for everyone, but you will return home from every monsoon knowing that a needle has moved and something has stirred; you may have learned something what your classrooms and parents never would teach you, potentially accessed uncanny experiences with serendipity, strangers, and soul-strangers, and become part of a unique international collective of other monsooners who will have an idea of what you just been through.
+A monsoon means unstructured, flexible, and ad-hoc adventures — raw, real, and unapologetic.
+The chaos of the world outside your bubble will challenge you, and our trips thrive on that chaos.
+While our style isn’t for everyone, those who join will return home knowing a shift has occurred — a needle has moved.
+You’ll leave having learned something no classroom or upbringing could teach you.
+You might access uncanny experiences with serendipity, strangers, and soul-strangers, and become part of a global collective of monsooners who understand the journey you’ve just been through.

-When we’re not traveling or if you’re interested in going somewhere that’s not on our upcoming trips list, we can also help you organize and embark upon affordable trips, or you go on trips led by other monsooners.
-Don’t let your dreams just be dreams.
+When we’re not traveling, or if you’re eyeing a destination not on our upcoming trips, we can help you organize affordable adventures, or you can join trips led by other monsooners.
+Don’t let your dreams stay dreams.

 How It Started